Khyber District: Khyber Pass

-Khyber Pass is a major feature of the Khyber Agency.
+Khyber Pass is a major feature of the Khyber District.
 Its narrowest point is at Ali Masjid, where the Battle of Ali Masjid occurred.
 The Khyber Rifles paramilitary organization originated in the area and took their name from it.

 Khyber Pass copy

 A Khyber Pass copy is a homemade firearm characteristic of the Khyber area.

 Khyber Pass Railway

-Both the Khyber Mail (passenger train) and the Khyber train safari routes passed through the Khyber Agency via the Khyber Pass.
+Both the Khyber Mail (passenger train) and the Khyber train safari routes passed through the Khyber District via the Khyber Pass.
 Khyber Pass Railway is a railway line in Pakistan.

 Education

 Khyber Agency is the most literate of all the tribal areas, with a literacy rate of 34.2%, as of 2007 – quite far ahead of the next highest agency, Kurram, at 26.5%.
 It is also the only agency where the majority of its men are literate, at 57.2%, which is almost 20% ahead of the next highest agency, Kurram.
 However, its female literacy rate of 10.1% is second after Kurram's 14.4%.